EF English Proficiency Index: Primary conclusions

-2022 country rankings
+2025 country rankings

-Below are the latest country scores, proficiency bands, and rankings as published in 2022.
+Below are the latest country scores, proficiency bands, and rankings as published in 2025.

-2022 city rankings
+2025 capital city rankings

 Similar reports

 The European Commission performed a language survey, SurveyLang, which tested a representative sample of 15-year-old European students on their foreign language skills.
 The report and data sets were released for 13 European countries in June 2012.

+Criticisms

+The EF English Proficiency Index has been the subject of criticism in literature.
+From the point of view of methodology, it suffers from self-selection bias.
+Instead of testing the level of English proficiency in the population, it tests the level of English of those who self-select.
+Moreover, the countries at the top of the rankings are often those whose official languages are gradually subject to 'domain loss' in favour of English, because they are being used less and less in scientific research, academic teaching and multinational corporations.
+The selection bias is noted but not mitigated in EF's analysis.